 The PIC must plan, review, permit, and monitor construction activities to ensure controls are in place to eliminate erosion and maintain sediment on site.
 The PIC must also collaborate with relevant parties (e.g., EHS, Maintenance Personnel) to ensure the same.
+8

-Construction site operators (as designated by the PIC) must develop, implement, and maintain an erosion and sediment control plan (i.e., a Storm Water Pollution Prevention Plan or SWPPP) that utilizes BMPs.
-The SWPPP must be implemented to prevent the illegal discharge of soil, chemical contaminants, waste, and floatables (trash) throughout construction.
+Construction site operators must develop, implement, and maintain an erosion and sediment control plan (i.e., a Storm Water Pollution Prevention Plan or SWPPP) that utilizes BMPs.
+The SWPPP must be implemented to prevent the illegal discharge of soil, chemical contaminants, waste, and floatables (i.e., trash) throughout construction.